 Online Tolerance and Diversity Trainings for Students, Staff, and Faculty

-Students, staff, and faculty are invited to participate in interactive online trainings to learn new ways to support students in your classes (student veterans, LGBTQ students, and others).
-Support a diverse and tolerant WCC campus community.
+All campus members are invited to participate in interactive online trainings to learn new ways to support students in your classes (student veterans, LGBTQ students, and others) and support a diverse and tolerant campus community.

 Kognito At-Risk is an online, interactive gatekeeper training simulation used at more than 750 campuses nationwide.
 Learn to identify and talk to students and peers exhibiting signs of psychological distress and motivate them to seek appropriate help.
 Possible signs of distress include depression, anxiety, PTSD, and thoughts of suicide.